Savvy

 Chapter III

-Bobbi’s teenage antics are on display as she complains and dramatically reclines on the sofa, adorned with eye shadow and a pierced eyebrow, which intrigues the narrator regarding Miss Rosemary’s parenting decisions.
-Will Junior, who is well-groomed and appears more solemn, attempts to connect with the narrator and Samson, acknowledging their father’s illness and expressing his hopes for recovery.
-While Will Junior’s intentions seem kind, the narrator feels uncomfortable, caught between gratitude and a sense of shame for not having considered praying for their father.
+Bobbi’s teenage defiance takes center stage as she complains about the situation and dramatically lounges on the sofa, with eye shadow and a pierced eyebrow that reflect her rebellion.
+This behavior leaves the narrator intrigued and slightly puzzled, wondering how Miss Rosemary manages to parent her daughter.
+Will Junior, in contrast, is neat and composed, trying his best to engage with the narrator and Samson about their father’s health and expressing his hope for his recovery.
+While Will Junior’s intentions are undeniably kind, the narrator feels awkward and uncomfortable, caught between a sense of gratitude for his kindness and a growing sense of guilt for not having prayed for their father’s recovery sooner.

 0 Comments